microsoft/scitt-ccf-ledger/demo/cts_poc/README.md

 ## Prerequisites

 - A Certificate Authority (CA) certificate and private key are required to configure the SCITT instance.
 The CA certificate and private key must be provided by the SCITT Operator.
-For getting a sample pair for testing purposes, you can use [this Python script](../../test/infra/generate_cacert.py) after installing the required [test dependencies](../../test/requirements.txt).
-For example:
+For getting a sample pair for testing purposes, you can use the script [cacerts-generator.sh](./cacerts-generator.sh).

-    ```python
-    python test/infra/generate_cacert.py --output-dir "demo-poc/x509_roots"
+    For running the script, you are required to provide the following environment variables:

+    - `CACERT_OUTPUT_DIR`: Path to the output directory where the CA certificate and private key files will be stored

+    Example command:

+    ```bash
+    CACERT_OUTPUT_DIR="demo-poc/x509_roots" ./demo/cts_poc/cacerts-generator.sh
     ```

 - Access to the CCF member certificate and private key is required to submit proposals to the CCF network.
 The provided member must be registered into the target CCF network.
 For a local SCITT instance (e.g., after running the [start.sh](../../start.sh) script), the member certificate and private key are generated automatically and stored in the `workspace` folder (`member0_cert.pem` and `member0_privk.pem`).
 For a remote SCITT instance, the member certificate and private key must be provided by the SCITT Operator.